sebspion/reqs/draft-ietf-lake-reqs.md

 The penalty is high for not fitting into the frame sizes of 6TiSCH and LoRaWAN networks.
 Fragmentation is not defined within these technologies so requires fragmentation scheme on a higher layer in the stack.
 With fragmentation increases the number of frames per message, each with its associated overhead in terms of power consumption and latency.
 Additionally the probability for errors increases, which leads to retransmissions of frames or entire messages that in turn increases the power consumption and latency.

 There are trade-offs between "few messages" and "few frames"; if overhead is spread out over more messages such that each message fits into a particular frame this may reduce the overall power consumption.
 For example, with a frame size of 50 bytes, two 60-byte messages will fragment into 4 frames in total, whereas three 40-byte messages fragment into 3 frames in total.
+On the other hand, a smaller message has less probability to collide with other messages and incur retransmission.

-While it may be possible to engineer such a solution for a particular radio technology and signature algorithm, the benefits in terms of fewer flights/round trips in general and for NB-IoT in particular (see {{nb-iot}}) are considered more important than optimizing for a specific scenario.
+While it may be possible to engineer such a solution for a particular radio technology and AKE protocol, optimizing for a specific scenario may not be optimal for other settings.
+It is expected that specific scenarios are evaluated in the design phase to ensure that the AKE is fit for purpose.
+But in order to start the design work some general criteria for the AKE performance need to be formulated that takes into account the differences in the expected deployments.

+There are benefits in terms of fewer flights/round trips for NB-IoT ({{nbiot-rtt}}) and 6TiSCH ({{sixt-rtt}}).
+An AKE protocol complying with the requirements of this memo is expected to have at least 3 messages.
+With a 3-message AKE, the initiator is able to derive the OSCORE security context after receiving message 2, rendering the AKE essentially one round trip before traffic data can be exchanged, which is ideal.

-Considering that an AKE protocol complying with these requirements is expected to have at least 3 messages, the optimal AKE has 3 messages and each message fits into as few frames as possible, ideally 1 frame per message.
-The target message sizes for minimal but realistic applications of PSK and RPK should be such that fragmentation can be avoided.
-For the case of certificate based authentication it may not be possible to transport certificates in the AKE with the minimal number of frames.
+If the AKE has 3 messages then optimal performance for 6TiSCH is when each message fits into as few frames as possible, ideally 1 frame per message.

+For LoRaWAN, optimal performance is determined by the duty cycle which puts a limit to ToA or, for certain libraries/providers, the number of packets (see {{lorawan-time}}).
+If the AKE has 3 messages and each message fits into a 51 byte packet then this is optimal for the latter case.
+The same assumption incurs a ToA for uplink messages in the interval of 4-6 seconds at SF12 both for a device-initiated and infrastructure-initiated AKE, which complies with the challenging example stated in {{lorawan-time}}.

+One avenue to good performance is therefore to target message sizes which avoids fragmentation or with as few fragments as possible.
 For the LoRaWAN benchmark, the limit for fragmentation is 51 bytes at link layer.
 For the 6TiSCH benchmark, messages less than or equal to 45 bytes at CoAP payload layer need not be fragmented.

+For minimal but realistic applications of PSK and RPK it is possible to avoid fragmentation.
+For the case of certificate based authentication it may not be possible to transport certificates in the AKE with the minimal number of frames.

 ### AKE frequency